akeneo/pim-api-docs/content/akeneo-event-platform/getting-started.md

 ### Basic Use Case: Setting Up Event Subscriptions

-This guide provides a step-by-step walkthrough to help you set up event subscriptions using the Akeneo Event Platform.
+This guide provides a step-by-step walkthrough to help you set up event subscriptions using the Event Platform.
 By the end of this guide, you will have created a connection, authenticated your App, subscribed to events, and triggered an event from your PIM.

 ### 1. Retrieve your credentials from your targeted PIM